-- personnel-related expenses, consisting of employee salaries, related benefits and stock-based compensation expense for employees engaged in research and development functions; - the cost to develop manufacturing capability at our San Diego facility for manufacture of cell therapies for use in clinical trials; - the cost of manufacturing clinical materials for use in our preclinical studies and future clinical trials; and - facilities, depreciation and other expenses, consisting of direct and allocated expenses for rent and maintenance of facilities and insurance.
+- personnel-related expenses, consisting of employee salaries, related benefits and stock-based compensation expense for employees engaged in research, development and manufacturing functions; - · the cost to develop manufacturing capability at our San Diego facility for manufacture of cell therapies for use in clinical trials; and - facilities, depreciation and other expenses, consisting of direct and allocated expenses for rent and maintenance of facilities and insurance.

 We expense research and development costs as incurred.
-External expenses are recognized based on an evaluation of the progress to completion of specific tasks using information provided to us by our service providers or our estimate of the level of service that has been performed at each reporting date.
-Upfront payments and milestone payments made for the licensing of technology are expensed as research and development in the period in which they are incurred.
+External expenses are recognized based on an evaluation of the progress to completion of specific tasks using information provided to us by our service providers or our estimate of the volume of service that has been performed at each reporting date.
+Upfront payments and milestone payments made for the licensing of technology are related to clinical stage programs and expensed as research and development in the period in which they are incurred.
 Advance payments that we make for goods or services to be received in the future for use in research and development activities are recorded as prepaid expenses or other long-term assets.
 These amounts are expensed as the related goods are delivered or the services are performed.